Behavior

 Everyone knows someone like Amy, but even Mother Teresa had her off-moments.

-Fast forward ten years later.
-This time an aunt is being laid to rest.
-Bill’s mother happens to mention to her daughter that when her time comes she wants Bill to do her obituary and eulogy.
+Fast forward to the present.
+An aunt is being laid to rest.
+Bill's mom happens to mention the cruise to her daughter.
 As the casket is carried out, the daughter pulls her other brother aside and says in a voice quivering with rage, one that carries into the distant pews, “She really knows how to push my buttons!”

-Everyone would agree that the daughter’s behavior is totally selfish and highly inappropriate, but is it consistent with a personality disorder?
+Everyone would agree that the daughter’s behavior is highly inappropriate, but is it consistent with a personality disorder?
 Consider:

 Let’s suppose the daughter – call her Amy – had been especially close to her aunt and not so close to her mother.
 Suppose for two days, in her state of distress, she has been enduring a steady stream of sugar-coated insults from a mother she can barely stand.
 Then mom makes a seemingly innocuous comment that sets her off …